kili-technology/kili-python-sdk/docs/cli_getting_started.md

-# Getting started with the Kili CLI
+# Getting started with Kili CLI

-## What is the Kili CLI
+## What is Kili CLI

-The Kili CLI has been designed to run key actions on your projects with with powerful commands.
+Kili CLI has been designed to run key actions on your projects with powerful commands.
 For the actions it supports, the CLI offers a more compact way to manage your projects than the Python SDK.
-However the Python SDK offers more possibilities and may still be used for more complex project management tasks.
+Note that the Python SDK offers more options and may still be used for more complex project management tasks.

-## Authentification
+## Authentication

 - Create and copy a [Kili API key](https://docs.kili-technology.com/docs/creating-an-api-key)
-- Add the `KILI_API_KEY` variable in your bash environment (or in the settings of your favorite IDE) by pasting the API key value you copied above:
+- Add the `KILI_API_KEY` variable in your bash environment (or in the settings of your favorite IDE) by pasting the API key value that you copied earlier:

   ```bash
   export KILI_API_KEY='<you api key value here>'
   ```

 !!! info
     While launching commands, you can also provide you API key through the `--api-key` option.
-If have set your `KILI_API_KEY` environment variable and provide an API key through the `--api-key` option, it will use the one passed as an option.
+If you set your api key in the `KILI_API_KEY` environment variable and provide it once again through the `--api-key` option, Kili CLI will use the api key value provided in command options.

 ## Usage

 The main command is `kili`.
-It currently only have one subcommand `project` that gathers all the commands for project management :
+It currently has only one subcommand `project` that entails all the commands for project management :

 ```
 kili project [COMMAND]